A collection of external resources for further reading about Roy Chadwick, the Lancaster bomber, and related aviation history.

 - RAF Museum

 - London & Cosford.
-Lancaster bomber in the collection.
+Avro Lancaster Mk 1 in the collection.

 - Imperial War Museum